 Getting a commercial pilot license within 12 months is doable.
-But multiple circumstances affect the pilot training period, which I will explain in the next section.
+But multiple circumstances can alter your time on your commercial pilot training.

 Your study progress in flight school.

-Although you enroll in a commercial pilot school and expect to get your licenses in the next 12 months, your progress will significantly affect how quickly or slowly you get your pilot licenses.
+Although you enroll in a commercial pilot school and expect to get your licenses in the next 12 to 18 months, your advancement will significantly affect how quickly or slowly you get your pilot licenses.

 Understand this, commercial pilot school’s structured courses are fast-paced.
 For new students, the entire training is overwhelming.

-You learn aeronautics, aviation communication, navigation, operational procedures, and airplane systems in a short time.
+You learn aeronautics, aviation communication, navigation, operational procedures, and airplane systems quickly.
 Therefore many students prefer to take it slow and procrastinate during their training.

 As a result, they waste a few more months in commercial pilot school.